DeckyNatania/Count-Integer-A-and-B/README.md

-# Count-Integer-A-and-B
+# Prototypes

-This is a prototype to count integer A and B
+These are prototype Java programs mainly dealing with numbers.